Knee pain: how it happens and what you can do about it

 Knee pain can occur in very different areas of the knee.
 When the doctor takes a medical history, he will ask you exactly where the pain occurs.
 This makes it all the more important to keep a close eye on your knee problems.

-• Knee pain on the inside of the knee: If the pain occurs in the back of the knee, it may be that a cyst has formed on the synovial membrane in the back of the knee.
-Such a cyst is caused by irritation within the joint capsule and can equally be an indication of a meniscus or cruciate ligament tear.
-Blockage of the veins by a blood clot can also lead to pain behind the knee joint after a long period of rest.
+If the pain occurs in the hollow of the knee, it may be that a cyst has formed on the synovial membrane in the hollow of the knee.
+Such a cyst is caused by irritation within the joint capsule and can also be an indication of a torn meniscus or cruciate ligament.
+A blockage of the veins caused by a blood clot can also lead to pain behind the knee joint after a long period of rest.

 When should I see a doctor for knee pain?